Fall Plumbing Tips

 Cover your outdoor faucets.

 Your outdoor faucets can be vulnerable to freezes and be a big source of leaks.
 And since you won’t be using them much if at all in the winter, outdoor faucet leaks will too easily go undetected until spring.
-Protect them by covering with insulated wraps that you can buy at garden and hardware stores.
+Protect them by covering them with insulated wraps that you can buy at garden and hardware stores.

 Drain your water heater.